Hillsong Church: Branding

-Hillsong has been described as a "global corporate brand", and "Australia's most powerful brand", with its fast global growth assisted by the spectacle of its huge conferences, the popularity of its music releases, young people's attraction to the charismatic leaders, Hillsong Television, its messaging and language ("health and wealth"), customer service, targeting of children, presence on social media, and merchandising.
+Hillsong has been described as a "global corporate brand", and "Australia's most powerful brand", with its fast global growth assisted by the spectacle of its huge conferences, the popularity of its music releases, young people's attraction to the charismatic leaders, Hillsong Television, its messaging and language (described by critics as "health and wealth"), customer service, targeting of children, presence on social media, and merchandising.

 Governance

-The church is governed by the Hillsong Global Board and a group of elders known as the Hillsong Eldership, headed by Pastors Phil and Lucinda Dooley, since 2022.
-The elders lead the church spiritually whereas the board of directors manages the corporate administration appointed for one year, with renewable terms.
+The church is governed by the Hillsong Global Board and a group of elders known as the Hillsong Eldership, headed by Pastors Phil and Lucinda Dooley since 2022.
+The elders lead the church spiritually, whereas the board of directors manages the corporate administration appointed for one year, with renewable terms.

-The founders, Brian and Bobbie Houston, have been the global senior pastors of Hillsong Church.
-On 31 January 2022 it was announced that Phil and Lucinda Dooley, pastors of the South African church, would be acting global senior pastors in Houston's absence until the end of 2022, after Brian Houston stepped down owing to the pressures of a court case relating to his alleged failure to report sexual abuse by his father.
+The founders, Brian and Bobbie Houston, had been the global senior pastors of Hillsong Church.
+On 31 January 2022, it was announced that Phil and Lucinda Dooley, pastors of the South African church, would be acting global senior pastors in Houston's absence until the end of 2022, after Brian Houston stepped down owing to the pressures of a court case relating to his alleged failure to report sexual abuse by his father, of which he was later acquitted.

-Brian Houston was also chairman of the board, until his resignation from this position in January 2022. the replacement chairperson has yet to be announced.
-George Aghajanian is General Manager, as well as a director of Hillsong Church Australia and its international entities.
+Brian Houston was also chairman of the board, until his resignation from this position in January 2022.
+Since 2021, the chairman of the Hillsong Global board is Steve Crouch.
+He is the husband of long-term pastor Donna Crouch and former accountant to the church.
+George Aghajanian is general manager as well as a director of Hillsong Church Australia and its international entities.

 In March 2022, Brian Houston resigned from the board of Hillsong Church and from his role as global senior pastor as a result of breaching the moral code of the church in his behaviour with two women.

 Locations and ministries

-Hillsong has a global presence, with churches and ministries in Australia, Indonesia and Japan, many European countries, Canada, the US, and in Latin America, Argentina, Brazil, Mexico, South Africa and Uruguay as of February 2022.
+Hillsong has a global presence, with churches and ministries in Australia, Indonesia, Philippines and Japan, many European countries, Canada, US, South Africa, and, in Latin America, Argentina, Brazil, Mexico, and Uruguay as of February 2022.

 Hillsong's various ministries include Hillsong Music, Hillsong Kids, Hillsong Youth, Hillsong Sisterhood, Hillsong Men, Hillsong Conference, Hillsong CityCare, Hillsong International Leadership College, TBN Inspire (branded as Hillsong Channel from June 2016 to 31 December 2021), TV & Film, Hillsong Performing Arts Academy and Hillsong Health Centre.
 Their total facilities are estimated to be worth around A$100 million.